May 18, 2023

 Therapy moves online

-Learn to Live reports the number of people engaging with their program has risen since the pandemic started.
-Recent surveys show an increasing number of Americans are connecting to help from self-directed, educational online tools like Learn to Live.
+Learn to Live reports the number of people engaging with their program has risen in recent years.
+Surveys show an increasing number of Americans are connecting to help from self-directed, educational online tools like Learn to Live.

 Mental health visits with clinicians either by phone or video also have surged in the past few years at Blue Cross, the state’s largest health plan, which offers a wide range of mental health resources.

 Blue Cross data shows a stunning 100% increase in mental health visits overall among its 2.8 million commercial members since the COVID-19 pandemic began, 70% of which were virtual.